-However, we recommend checking specific travel dates for your route from Zurich to Paris as scheduled services by flight, bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Zurich and Paris as scheduled services by bus, flight or train can vary by season or day of the week.

-These are the most popular departure and arrival points from Zurich to Paris:
+These are the most popular departure and arrival points when traveling from Zurich to Paris:

 Omio works with many trusted partners that can help you travel the best way from Zurich to Paris: